Loft Conversion Guide

 Under the Party Wall etc Act 1996, the building owner has the legal right to use the full thickness of the Party Wall to accommodate their loft conversion, however, if they were to do this it would prejudice the adjoining owner’s (the neighboring owner’s) future development plans.

 Through the agreement of a Party Wall Award, the Party Wall Surveyor will ensure that the plans and proposals only allow the building owner to use half of the thickness of the Party Wall or up to 112mm (4.5 inches) for insertion of the proposed beams.

 This will ensure that the adjoining owner is able to undertake a similar loft conversion in the future without having to design around the building owner’s extension.

 Ensuring Open Chimney Breasts or Vents are Covered

 The insertion of steel beams into a Party Wall facilitating the loft conversion will mean that pockets or openings are cut into the Party Wall to allow the beams to rest on the Party Wall.
 The pockets are usually 300mm by 300mm (12 inches by 12 inches) in size.

-The percussive nature of cutting these pockets into the Party Wall will cause vibrations to the wall and likely dislodge any friable brickwork, or soot if the neighbouring property has chimney breasts.
+The percussive nature of cutting these pockets into the Party Wall will cause vibrations to the wall and likely dislodge any friable brickwork, or soot if the neighboring property has chimney breasts.

-If the neighbouring property has open chimney breasts or vents on the Party Wall, this brickwork and soot will inevitably find its way into the adjoining owner’s property and as a result will cause dust and dirt damage to the property, walls, floors and carpets.
+If the neighboring property has open chimney breasts or vents on the Party Wall, this brickwork and soot will inevitably find its way into the adjoining owner’s property and as a result will cause dust and dirt damage to the property, walls, floors, and carpets.